-When I was a child I lived with my nan and grandad who didn't have luxury's such as toothpaste, nowadays people seem to be more stressed and dropping like fly's, many people have not survived this modern learning curve.
-My nan and grandad worked hard and lived to a grand old age (76 78 respectively) and we all enjoyed a greater feeling of community and respect for our neighbour and vicea versa.
+When I was a child I living on grange park with my nan and grandad, who didn't have luxury's such as toothpaste and the internet nowadays people seem to be more stressed and dropping like fly's, many people have not survived this modern learning curve.
+My nan and grandad worked hard and lived to a grand old age (76 78 respectively) and we all enjoyed a greater feeling of community and respect for our neighbour and viceversa.
 Kids would be seen playing with a tweety bird that was purchased off the coal man and be happy all day engaging with this simple toy, nowadays its about knowing and consuming as much as possible through information available on the internet which changes what people do and how they act.
-There was also the rag and bone man who was a regular site in the neighbourhood along with the bread van and fish van now its just a constant CCTV surveillance by blacked out windowed vehicles on the estate that is similar to an ever watching eye or the unknowing generated through a panopticon doesn't deter crime as well you think but only pushes it further underground, out of sight.
+There was also the rag and bone man who was a regular site in the neighbourhood along with the bread van and fish van now its just a constant CCTV surveillance by police, blacked out windowed vehicles on the estate that is similar to an ever watching eye or the unknowing generated through a panopticon doesn't deter crime as well you think but only pushes it further underground, out of sight.
 These methods also usually only promote barriers, an us and them mentality and creates an air of tension between the local people and police.

 Today the feeling is of less respect for you neighbour. its more dog eat dog, survival of the fittest in a proper council jungle, where every man/woman/child is for himself/herself and lives a precarious existence, trying to outwit the next person just to stay afloat.
-The children know more than the adults and experience sex, drugs, birth etc at a younger age which seems to be getting younger.
+The children know more than the adults and experience birth, drink and drugs at a younger age which seems to be getting younger.

-Most live through their phones as a window into a world they desire, especially the younger ones who use it in every way you could imagine and ones you couldnt, revenge, surveillance, shaming others, obtaining and delivering drugs, the list goes on.
+Most live through their phones as a window into a world they desire, especially the younger ones who use it in every way you could imagine and ones you couldnt, revenge, surveillance, shaming, drugs, the list goes on.

-There is a lot more recreational drug abuse due to rising designer drugs and drug dealing on the estate I think 1 in 5 people deal skunk or other substances such as heroin , crack cocaine, amphetamines, spice, methamphetamine the list goes on.
+There is a lot more recreational drug abuse due to rising designer drugs and dealing nowadays.
+Lots of people deal skunk or other substances such as heroin , crack, cocaine, amphetamines, spice, methamphetamine the list goes on.

-Blackpool is a magnet for people with problems and they are dumped in the HMO's that are mainly found in areas around the town centre and north shore, south shore and central drive but not on the council estates.
-These mainly consist of locals and people already firmly established in the area with a need and good reason to be housed there, such as on Grange Park , which is mainly made up of council houses and flats where local people and family's houses are bought, rented and passed down to their children and family's of which have lived there for generations.
+Blackpool is a magnet for tourists and people with problems who are dumped in the HMO's that are mainly found in areas around the town centre and north shore, south shore and central drive but not on the council estates.
+These mainly consist of locals and people already firmly established in the area with a need and good reason to be housed there.
+Grange Park is mainly made up of council houses and flats where lots of good local people and family's houses can be bought, rented and passed down to their children and family's of which some have lived there for generations.
 Their way of life and ingrained habitual survival methods become more exaggerated and pronounced through each generation with new survival codes, laws and techniques.

-The ingenuity of this adapting underclass is quite astounding as I have witnessed in the tools they create to deal, evade the law, make money and subsist.
-There are some positive but unfortunately also many negative social behaviours adapted to survive in this specific isolated environment that may be eased as below.
+The ingenuity of this adapting underclass is quite astounding as I have witnessed tools they create to deal, evade the law, make money and subsist.
+There are many positive but unfortunately also many negative social behaviours adapted to survive in this specific isolated environment that could be eased as below.